gSchool/DNA-release-3/03-Phase-B/05a_modular_contracting.md

 What if we told you there’s a way to _reduce your program risk and incentivize contractor performance, all while meeting the Government’s need for timely access to rapidly changing technology_?
 What if we said it greatly mitigates the risk of that scenario playing out for your program, and that the approach is recommended in the FAR?

 Think it’s too good to be true?
-Well, the above underlined text is paraphrased from FAR 39.103 Modular Contracting, which directly implements 41 U.S.C.
-2308.
-The FAR goes on to say **“agencies should, to the maximum extent practicable, use modular contracting to acquire major systems of information technology.”**
+Well, the above underlined text is paraphrased from [FAR 39.103 Modular Contracting,](https://www.acquisition.gov/far/39.103) which directly implements [41 U.S.C.
+2308.](https://www.law.cornell.edu/uscode/text/41/2308) The FAR goes on to say **“agencies should, to the maximum extent practicable, use modular contracting to acquire major systems of information technology.”**

 ### !callout-success
-## TAKEAWAY
+## Takeaway:

 Modular contracting has shared goals with modern software development: